somatic-robotics/somatic-robotics.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-Based in the School of Engineering Mathematics and Technology and led by Efi Psomopoulou, Assistant Professor at the [University of Bristol](https://research-information.bris.ac.uk/en/persons/efi-psomopoulou) and [Bristol Robotics Laboratory](https://www.bristolroboticslab.com/).
+Based in the School of Engineering Mathematics and Technology and led by Dr Efi Psomopoulou, Assistant Professor at the [University of Bristol](https://research-information.bris.ac.uk/en/persons/efi-psomopoulou) and [Bristol Robotics Laboratory](https://www.bristolroboticslab.com/).
 Part of the [Dexterous Robotics Theme](https://www.bristolroboticslab.com/dexterous-robotics).

----

 ### Research areas

-EFI-Robotics aims to create dexterous and safe robotic physical interactions with the environment or humans in unstructured scenarios by combining control methods and machine learning techniques.
+EFI Robotics aims to create dexterous and safe robotic physical interactions with the environment or humans in unstructured scenarios by combining control methods and machine learning techniques.
 * Stable object grasping and in-hand manipulation.
 * Human-inspired human-robot object handover strategies.
 * Control of flexible joint robots with variable elasticity.